To

 xiii.
 In our opinion, all the related party transactions during the financial year are in compliance with Section 177 and 188 of Companies Act, 2013 and the details of the said transactions have been disclosed appropriately in the standalone financial statements in accordance with applicable Ind AS.

 xiv. a.
-In our opinion and based on our examination, the company has an adequate internal audit system commensurate with the size and nature of its business.
+In our opinion, the company has an adequate internal audit system commensurate with the size and nature of the business.
+However, the company may consider to further strengthen certain aspects of the system to align more closely with the evolving scale and complexity of its operations.

 b.
 We have obtained the internal audit reports for the period under audit on a timely manner and duly considered by us, in determining the nature, timing and extent of our audit procedures.